Horning: Leisure and attractions

-Horning is home to "Southern Comfort" the Mississippi Cruise boat, which leaves from the staithe adjacent to The Swan Inn.
+Horning is home to Southern Comfort, the Mississippi Cruise boat, which leaves from the staithe adjacent to The Swan Inn.

-The village is popular for sail & motor boating, and Horning Sailing Club hosts regular annual events.
+The village is popular for sail and motor boating, with Horning Sailing Club hosting regular annual events.
 Several boatyards specialise in boat sales, boat hire, boat building and repairs.
 There are two marinas which offer private mooring facilities.
 The River Bure is navigable from the North Sea at Great Yarmouth all the way to Horning.

-The village centre is quite small, consisting of just a single street, a village green, The Swan Inn pub (built early 19th century but dates back to 1696), a few shops and restaurants and a riverbank adjacent to the River Bure.
-The main Village Hall, playing fields and children's play area are located behind Lower Street on the upper side of the village.
+The village centre is quite small, consisting of just a single street, a village green, The Swan Inn pub (built early 19th century but dating back to 1696), a few shops and restaurants, and a riverbank adjacent to the River Bure.
+The main village hall, playing fields and children's play area, are located behind Lower Street on the upper side of the village.

-Outside the village centre is the popular Bewilderwood theme park, which was voted best large attraction in the East of England (2009), as well as having many other UK and International awards.
+Outside the village centre is the popular Bewilderwood theme park, which was voted best large attraction in the East of England (2009), as well as having won many other UK and International awards.
 Broadland Cycle Hire is located within Bewilderwood, from which there are many good cycle routes through rural areas to villages and broads.

 Other local attractions nearby include Barton Broad boardwalk, Neatishead village, Ludham village, shopping in Hoveton & Wroxham.
-A short distance away are many beautiful beaches such as Waxham, Sea Palling and Winterton-on-Sea, as well as the more popular holiday destinations of Great Yarmouth and Cromer.
-The North Norfolk Coast is approximately 1hr away, which is a designated Area of Outstanding Natural Beauty.
+A short distance away are many beaches, such as Waxham, Sea Palling and Winterton-on-Sea, as well as the more popular holiday destinations of Great Yarmouth and Cromer.
+The North Norfolk Coast, which is a designated Area of Outstanding Natural Beauty, is approximately an hour away.

 Transport

-Horning lies just off the A1062 road, which is a designated "Rural Route".
-This Rural Route starts at Hoveton, passes through Horning, Ludham and ends in Potter Heigham.
+Horning lies just off the A1062 road, which is a designated Rural Route.
+This Rural Route starts at Hoveton, passes through Horning and Ludham, before ending in Potter Heigham.

 Car

-The city of Norwich is a 25 minute drive from Horning.
+The city of Norwich is a 25-minute drive from Horning.
 Sprowston Park & Ride is 12 minutes away.